class Player

 Get the world/dimension as World the entity is in.
 When assigned to is equivalent to self.teleport(world=world) and can also be used with the key of the world instead of the world object.

-Get all other entities in a certain radius around self
+Get all other entities in a certain radius around this one

 Parameters:

-• distance (float) – the radius around self in which to get other entities
+• distance (float) – the radius around this entity in which to get other entities

 • only_spawnable (bool, optional) – if True get only entities that can spawn, otherwise also get things like projectiles and drops, defaults to True